sxmxc/verbose-octo-system/README.md

 2. **Backend module** – expose a FastAPI `APIRouter` (default attribute `router`) that is mounted under `/toolkits/<slug>`.
 3. **Worker module** – export a callable (default `register`) to register Celery tasks like `<slug>.<operation>`.
 The runtime injects the shared Celery app and a `register_handler` helper when requested.
 4. **Frontend bundle (optional)** – ship an ESM entry at `frontend/dist/index.js`.
 During development, toolkits can point to `frontend/index.tsx` so Vite provides hot reloads.
 At runtime the App Shell injects `React`, `React Router`, and `apiFetch` through `window.__SRE_TOOLKIT_RUNTIME`.
-5. **Package** – run `python toolkits/scripts/package_toolkit.py <path>` to validate the manifest and emit `<slug>_toolkit.zip`.
-Upload the archive from Admin → Toolkits or via `POST /toolkits/install`.
+5. **Package** – merge your changes (including fresh build artifacts) into `main`.
+The Release workflow packages each toolkit and uploads a `toolkit-<slug>` artifact containing `<slug>_toolkit.zip`.
+Download it from the workflow run (or via `gh run download`) before installing through Admin → Toolkits or `POST /toolkits/install`.
 The installer rejects archives containing absolute paths, drive letters, parent-directory segments, or symlinks and, once validated, unpacks bundles into `TOOLKIT_STORAGE_DIR/<slug>/` while serving static assets from `/toolkit-assets/<slug>/…`.

 Example manifest: